 Gillian Brent is a sculptor and installation artist based in Sheffield, England.
 She makes works for gallery spaces and for the public realm.

-Her sculpture and installations question and react to notions of beauty, functionality and purpose.
+Her sculpture and installations question and react to notions of desirability, functionality and purpose.
 The work is constructed using formal and aesthetic relationships that respond and allude to existing objects, space and dynamics, creating new ones that synthesise and subvert her experiences and observations of the world, and those of her collaborators.

 Gillian has worked with welded steel all her career, working both with and against its structural and industrial properties.
 She also uses a variety of other materials including wood, acrylic, vinyl and pre-existing objects.